oauth-wg/oauth-identity-chaining/identity-chaining-draft.md

 The flow contains the following steps:

-(A) Resource server of domain A needs to access protected resource in Domain B. It requires an access token to do so which it does not posses.
-To receive information about the authorization server which protected the resource in domain B it calls the resource unauthenticated.
+(A) The resource server of domain A needs to access protected resource in Domain B. It requires an access token to do so which it does not possess.
+To receive information about the authorization server which protects the resource in domain B it calls the resource unauthenticated.

 (B) The protected resource returns the WWW-Authenticate header to indicate its authorization server.

-(C) Now, after the resource server has identified the targeting authorization server it request an authorization grant for it at its own authorization server (Domain A).
+(C) Now, after the resource server has identified the targeted authorization server, the resource server requests an authorization grant for the authorization server at its own authorization server (Domain A).
 This happens via the token exchange protocol.

-(D) If successful, the authorization server returns the authorization grant to the resource server.
+(D) If successful, the authorization server returns an authorization grant to the resource server.

 (E) The resource server presents the authorization grant to the authorization server of Domain B.

-(F) Authorization server of Domain B uses claims of authorization grant to identify the user and its access.
-If access is granted an access token is returned.
+(F) The authorization server of Domain B uses claims from the authorization grant to identify the user and its access.
+If access is granted, an access token is returned.

 (G) The resource server uses the access token to access the protected resource at Domain B.

 ## Authorization server acting as client

 Authorization servers may act as clients too.
-This can be necessary because of following reasons:
+This can be necessary because of the following reasons:

-* Resource servers MAY not have knowledge of other authorization servers or are MAY not be allowed to posses that knowledge.
+* Resource servers may not have knowledge of authorization servers in other domains.
-* Resource server MAY not have network access to other authorization server
+* Resource servers may not have network access to other authorization servers.
 * A strict access control on resources outside the trust domain is required and enforced by authorization servers.
-* Authorization servers requires client authentication and managing clients for resource servers outside of the trust domain is not intended.
+* Authorization servers require client authentication.
+Managing clients for resource servers outside of the trust domain is not intended.

 The flow when authorization servers act as client would look like this: